Amy Winehouse: Presentation and style

-Controversies
+Public image

 Winehouse's dichotomous public image of critical and commercial success versus personal turmoil prompted significant media comment.
 The New Statesman called Winehouse "a filthy-mouthed, down-to-earth diva", while Newsweek called her "a perfect storm of sex kitten, raw talent and poor impulse control".
 Karen Heller with The Philadelphia Inquirer summarised the maelstrom this way:

 By 2008, her drug problems threatened her career.
 As Nick Gatfield, the president of Island Records, toyed with the idea of releasing Winehouse "to deal with her problems", he said, "It's a reflection of her status [in the US] that when you flick through the TV coverage [of the Grammys] it's her image they use."
 Post-Grammys, some questioned whether Winehouse should have been honoured with the awards given her recent personal and drug problems, including Natalie Cole, who introduced Winehouse at the ceremony and who herself battled substance-abuse problems while winning a Grammy for Best New Artist in 1975.

-(Winehouse was prevented from travelling to and performing at the Grammy Awards ceremony in the US due to failing a drug test.)
-In a newspaper commentary, the executive director of the UN Office on Drugs and Crime, Antonio Maria Costa, said that the alleged drug habits of Winehouse and other celebrities sent a bad message "to others who are vulnerable to addiction" and undermine the efforts of other celebrities trying to raise awareness of problems in Africa, now that more cocaine used in Europe passes through that continent.
+Winehouse was prevented from travelling to and performing at the Grammy Awards ceremony in the US due to failing a drug test, and the executive director of the UN Office on Drugs and Crime, Antonio Maria Costa, said that the alleged drug habits of Winehouse and other celebrities sent a bad message "to others who are vulnerable to addiction" and undermine the efforts of other celebrities trying to raise awareness of problems in Africa, now that more cocaine used in Europe passes through that continent.
 Winehouse's spokesperson noted that "Amy has never given a quote about drugs or flaunted it in any way.
 She's had some problems and is trying to get better.
 The U.N. should get its own house in order."